Klumz/comp330-cpd/README.md

 This week, we had a peer review for our dissertation work.
 Feedback was informative, although I will admit there was a slight difference in student feedback and lecturer feedback which I found amusing.
 I've postponed other module tasks to increase my dissertation word count, as it is *still* lacking despite me having a good amount of sources.
 My issue is synergising them which is what takes up most of my time.

 ### Week Nine
+This week I've been working vigorously on my dissertation as the deadline is near.
+It's been a struggle, but I think the quality of what I've written is good.
+Quantity not so much.
+I've also been working on our Agency team app, specifically at how to email the relevant information that was filled in by the user to the doctor.
+I still need to get used to the Xamarin tool, but progress is okay.

 ### Week Ten
+This week I submitted my NES game which I feel neutral about.
+I did enough to make *some* semblance of a game, but very poorly.
+I think it is enough to pass, but I will admit I'm a bit disappointed over myself as I initially felt this game idea had potential.
+It was cool to see it actually work, but it could've been more.
+I will keep moving forward and learn from this.

 ### Week Eleven